EliteLoser/Get-Clip/README.md

 # Get-Clip
 A basic Get-ClipBoard function for pasting clipboard content into the console (or assign to variable, process in a foreach, Set-Content to a file, etc.).

-It's compatible with PowerShell version 1, 2, 3 and 4.
+It's compatible with PowerShell versions 2, 3 and 4 and up.
 In v5+ you have Get/Set-ClipBoard from the PowerShell team built in.

-For text only.
+This Get-Clip function is for text only.

 This is nice to put in your profile on earlier versions of Windows if you work on the computer a lot.